Trimming Stability Selection increases variable selection robustness: Stability Selection and robustness

 \begin{ex}[Random Lasso] Before we analyze the Stab-BDP, we want to emphasize that this robustification effect gets lost if the model aggregation is based on values from unbounded sets.
 An exemplar for this model type is the Random Lasso from \cite{wang11} which, for $b=1,...,B$, does not only draw resamples from the rows but also randomly selects several columns from a uniform distribution over the columns.
 Then, a Lasso model is computed on each resample, leading to coefficients $\hat \beta^{(b)}$.
-The importance of the columns, say, a ``column measure'' (cf. \cite{TW19c}) $\nu$ on $\{1,..,p\}$, is then computed by $|\sum_b \hat \beta^{(b)}|/B$ and in a second stage, one draws again resamples from the rows but for each resample one draws columns from $\nu$, computes again the Lasso on each subsample and aggregates the coefficients.
-Neither the randomization over the columns nor the computation of $\nu$ provides any robustness advantage.
+The importance of the columns is then computed by $|\sum_b \hat \beta^{(b)}|/B$ and in a second stage, one draws again resamples from the rows but for each resample one draws columns according to the importance values, computes again the Lasso on each subsample and aggregates the coefficients.
+Neither the randomization over the columns nor the computation of the importance provides any robustness advantage.
 One just needs to be able to produce an arbitrarily large coefficient for a non-relevant variable on one single resample.
-This will cause the column measure to be arbitrarily close to 1 in this component and therefore arbitrarily close to 0 in all other components, especially those corresponding to the relevant variables which therefore will not be selected in the second stage.
+This will cause the importance of this column to be arbitrarily close to 1 in this component and therefore arbitrarily close to 0 in all other components, especially those corresponding to the relevant variables which therefore will not be selected in the second stage.
 Therefore, the variable selection robustness of Random Lasso can be quantified by the resampling BDP $(\varepsilon^{\perp}(1/n,n_{sub},B,\alpha))^*$ for case-wise outliers and by $(\varepsilon^{\perp}(1/(n(p+1)),n_{sub},B,\alpha))^*$ for cell-wise outliers, provided that one outlying instance resp. cell can \textbf{promote a non-relevant variable}. \end{ex}